codama-idl/codama/packages/errors/README.md

 [npm-image]: https://img.shields.io/npm/v/@codama/errors.svg?style=flat&label=%40codama%2Ferrors
 [npm-url]: https://www.npmjs.com/package/@codama/errors

-This package defines a `KinobiError` class that accepts a specific error code and a context object based on that code.
+This package defines a `CodamaError` class that accepts a specific error code and a context object based on that code.
 It enables us to catch and handle errors in a more structured way.

 ## Installation